 The Deputy Head Pastoral is responsible for the School’s highly-regarded pastoral care system.
-There are many different levels of support available in School: each Housemaster or Housemistress is supported by an Assistant HM, Resident Tutor and a Day Matron; Tutors, each of whom have in their care around 6-10 pupils, are responsible for both the academic and pastoral life of the pupil; three Counsellors; and our Chaplain; Sixth Formers are trained to offer a Peer Listening service; and finally, the Heads of House supported by their Prefects, meet regularly with the Deputy Head Pastoral to raise any areas of concern.
+Tutors have around 6-10 pupils in their care, and are responsible for both their academic and pastoral life of the pupil.
+We have three school Counsellors, our Chaplain and clerical team, and Sixth Formers are trained as Peer Listeners.
+Finally, the Heads of House supported by their Prefects, meet regularly with the Deputy Head Pastoral to raise any areas of concern.

-Any pastoral system is only as good as the communication that underpins its performance.
 The Pastoral Group — the Deputy Head Pastoral, Senior Nurse, Counsellors and Chaplain meet bi-weekly.
 One of the school GPs, who visit the school every weekday, may also attend these meetings.
-Confidentiality is rigorously respected here, but the Group is able to discuss pastoral trends or issues where pupils or HMs have actively requested support.

-As the name suggests, Peer Listeners are members of the School community who are there to listen to their fellow pupils’ problems rather than to advise or instruct.
-If the issues discussed are serious enough to warrant advice or direction there are trained counsellors to whom pupils may turn.The Peer Listening service is comprised of selected members of the Sixth Form, who are supported and supervised by a small team of teachers.
+Peer Listeners are members of the School community who receive specialist training, and are able to listen to their fellow pupils’ problems rather than to advise or instruct.
+If the issues discussed are serious enough to warrant advice or direction, pupils may speak to the school counsellors.

 The role of Peer Listeners is to provide pupils with a more informal and less conspicuous method of aiding them with their problems.
-In many cases it is much easier for a pupil to confide in a fellow pupil who has the training — given by Relate — to listen and respond appropriately.
-There is at least one Peer Listener in every house, which adds to the convenience of the service and also means there is always someone to talk to.
+In many cases it is much easier for a pupil to confide in a fellow pupil and respond appropriately.
+There is at least one Peer Listener in every House.